 - Plan events for small groups of people

 Hosting an event, big or small, during quarantine can be overwhelming.
 In the midst of a health condition, the last thing you need is the stress of organizing multiple social events, especially if you are hosting an important event such as a business conference.
 But we’re here today to remind you that the world is not ending and that you can still host an event without risking your or your guests’ health.
+As long as you sanitize the venue, hire a special occasion catering company for hygienic food, and follow safety rules and social distancing if necessary, you should have a successful event on your hands, regardless of how many people attend.

 - Consider virtual events